mohitjain/mohitjain/_posts/2012-12-01-ajaxify-your-site-with-remote-true.md

 {% highlight ruby %}
 <%= form_for @product, :remote => true do |f| %> # adding remote=> true to form.
 {% endhighlight %}
 Now refresh and try to submit the form.
-Form will be submitted but request is not handled properly on controller end.
+The form will be submitted, but the request is not handled properly on controller end.
 Here is the same code for create action.

 {% highlight ruby %}
 # POST /products